Chairman, Round 13 Capital

 Bruce Croxon made his mark as a digital pioneer by co-founding Lavalife and revolutionizing how people connect.
 Under his direction, he grew this early tech start-up into the marquee brand in online dating with over two million users.
 Partner, chairman and CEO, Croxon helped lead the company’s growth from four to 600 employees, achieving revenue of just under $100 million.

 After its spectacular rise, he led the sale of the company for $180 million dollars.
-Since that time, Bruce has been active as both an investor and advisor in early stage companies in the technology and hospitality sectors, continuing to expand the reach of his entrepreneurial successes.
-As an ex-Dragon on CBC’s Dragons’ Den, he adds a broad range of businesses and products to his portfolio that tap into his passion for digital media, health and marketing.
+Since that time, Bruce has been active as both an investor and advisor in early-stage companies in the technology and hospitality sectors, continuing to expand the reach of his entrepreneurial successes.
+As an ex-Dragon on CBC’s Dragons’ Den, he adds a broad range of businesses and products to his portfolio that taps into his passion for digital media, health and marketing.

 There are successful maverick entrepreneurs – but they are the exception and stand out because of it.
 Most successful businesses are built of partnership and collaboration.

 “The results of the group far outweigh those of the individual, every time,” says Bruce Croxon, digital pioneer and co-founder of Lavalife.